sdfgeoff/stylus_labs_pdf_converter/README.md

 As of writing they are lines 21 and 22.

-The script is currently **linux only**, and you need the folling programs installed:
+The script is currently **linux only**, and you need the following programs installed:

  - Python3
  - imagemagick